 There’s a recent concept called a “Digital Garden” gaining popularity.
-It’s viewed by some as an alternative to blogging, and as a different beast by others.
 In this article, I’ll explain what digital gardens are and what I’ve learned from them.

 Unfortunately (or not), it’s not an allotment on Fortnite.
 You know, with carrots and stuff.